LedgerHQ/app-security-key/attestations/README.md

-# Generating U2F attestations for a device
+# Generating U2F and FIDO2 attestations for a device

 ## CA generation